topquark22/morseR24/README.md

 - As a code output, it is turned off normally.
 It is enabled and disabled using the '>' commands (see **message entry** below.)
 This setting is persisted to the EEPROM.
 This output does not use PWM.

 - As a status output, in case of an error that activates the primary status output on D2, pin D7 is also activated.
 This helps to alert on error conditions.
-This status output is always enabled, regardless of the code output being enabled/disabled.
+This status output is always enabled, regardless of it baing enabled/disabled as a code output.

 ## Manual mode